GREENLIGHT ZERO CAPITAL SOLAR OFFER

 As the system will be installed on the customers property, insurance is the responsibility of the customer.

-Before installing the solar system, Greenlight will present a contract that will govern the relationship between Greenlight and your business.
+Before installing the solar system, Greenlight will present a contract for signature to the trustees that will govern the relationship between the two parties.
 The contract will detail the following:

 The savings generated by the solar system vary depending on a number of factors including: